-At Royal Brompton & Harefield NHS Foundation Trust we take food seriously.
+At Royal Brompton and Harefield hospitals we take food seriously.
 We believe our patients deserve good, nutritious food to make their stay pleasant and to aid their recovery.

 What makes us different